Central Eastside Residential and Business Parking Permits

 The Transportation Wallet

 The Transportation Wallet is PBOT’s concept to encourage more trips on transit, by bike and on foot to help reduce traffic and congestion on our roadways.
-The Transportation Wallet consists of passes and vouchers for use on participating transportation service providers.
-Businesses visit our website to fill out a form.
-Residents visit www. transportationwallet.com
+The Transportation Wallet consists of passes and vouchers for use on participating transportation service providers with a total value of $769.
+To submit an order to trade in permits, businesses click here.
+Residents who want trade in a permit click here.
+There is also the option to buy Transportation Wallets for $99 each on Transportationwallet.com.

 Central Eastside Transportation and Parking Advisory Committee